Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue?
-Excellent - we started thinking about aeroplanes, cruise ships and the tourism industry and how they deal with waste.
+How did the resource inform students’ understanding of food waste as a global vs local issue? some connections but mainly local focus.

 Did the resource encourage new ways of thinking and talking about the value food?